matrixzj/documentations/pages/bash/gnu_awk.md

 ###### Note 2
 The relational operators and the redirections have the same precedence level.
 Characters such as '>' serve both as relationals and as redirections; the context distinguishes between the two meanings.
 Note that the I/O redirection operators in print and printf statements belong to the statement level, not to expressions.
 The redirection does not produce an expression that could be the operand of another operator.
 As a result, it does not make sense to use a redirection operator near another operator of lower precedence without parentheses.
 Such combinations (e.g., 'print foo > a ? b : c') result in syntax errors.
 The correct way to write this statement is 'print foo > (a ? b : c)'.

+## Array sorting
+### `"@unsorted"`
+Array elements are processed in arbitrary order, which is the default awk behavior.

+### `"@ind_str_asc"`
+Order by indices in ascending order compared as strings.
+(Internally, array indices are always strings, so with ‘a[2*5] = 1’ the index is "10" rather than numeric 10.)

+### `"@ind_num_asc"`
+Order by indices in ascending order but force them to be treated as numbers in the process.
+Any index with a non-numeric value will end up positioned as if it were zero.

+### `"@val_type_asc"`
+Order by element values in ascending order.
+Ordering is by the type: numeric values; string values; all subarrays.

+### `"@val_str_asc"`
+Order by element values in ascending order.
+Scalar values are compared as strings.
+If the string values are identical, the index string values are compared instead.
+When comparing non-scalar values, "@val_type_asc" sort ordering is used, so subarrays, if present, come out last.

+### `"@val_num_asc"`
+Order by element values in ascending order.
+Scalar values are compared as numbers.
+Non-scalar values are compared using "@val_type_asc" sort ordering, so subarrays, if present, come out last.
+When numeric values are equal, the string values are used to provide an ordering.
+If the string values are also identical, the index string values are compared instead.

+### `"@ind_str_desc"`
+ Like `"@ind_str_asc"`, but the string indices are ordered from high to low.

+### `"@ind_num_desc"`
+Like `"@ind_num_asc"`, but the numeric indices are ordered from high to low.

+### `"@val_type_desc"`
+Like `"@val_type_asc"`, but the element values, based on type, are ordered from high to low.
+Subarrays, if present, come out first.

+### `"@val_str_desc"`
+Like "@val_str_asc", but the element values, treated as strings, are ordered from high to low.
+If the string values are identical, the index string values are compared instead.
+When comparing non-scalar values, `"@val_type_desc"` sort ordering is used, so subarrays, if present, come out first.

+### `"@val_num_desc"`
+Like `"@val_num_asc"`, but the element values, treated as numbers, are ordered from high to low.
+If the numeric values are equal, the string values are compared instead.
+If they are also identical, the index string values are compared instead.
+Non-scalar values are compared using `"@val_type_desc"` sort ordering, so subarrays, if present, come out first.

 ## Functions

 ### Numberic Functions